Catholic Church and politics in the United States: Party affiliation

-Before the 1960s, when cultural changes lead to an incremental liberalization of the Democratic Party, Catholics were seen as staunch Democrats.
+Before the 1960s, when cultural changes led to an incremental liberalization of the Democratic Party, Catholics were staunch Democrats.
 The Democratic Party ran Al Smith, the first Catholic presidential candidate by a major party, in 1928, and, except when the ticket was headed by a Southern candidate, has nominated a Catholic for president or vice president in every election since 1960 except for 1988 (where a Greek Orthodox, Michael Dukakis, was the presidential nominee).

-Since the 1960s, the Catholic vote has come to reflect the nation as a whole instead of being predominantly Democratic.
+Since the 1960s, the Catholic vote has become bipartisan.
 In the 60s and early 70s, a number of Catholics and Southern whites abandoned their traditional affiliation with the Democratic Party and began to support the Republican Party.
 This shift is evidenced by the fact that Nixon received 33% of the Catholic vote in the 1968 election compared to 52% in 1972.
 As a group, Catholics represented a quarter of the nation's electorate and were now one of the nation's largest swing groups.
 Both parties began to aggressively woo the Catholic voters.
 Although the Catholic hierarchy could not dictate who Catholics voted for, they did have a substantial influence over the faithful in their dioceses.
 Politicians were aware that the bishops could direct significant time, energy and money to support the issues that were important to them.
 From their perspective, the bishops were eager to regain some of the influence that their predecessors had wielded in the earlier part of the 20th century.
 Since the 1970s non-Hispanic white Catholics have voted majority Republican very reliably while a majority of Hispanic or Latino Catholics have voted Democrat.

 In his successful 1980 campaign against Jimmy Carter, Ronald Reagan won about half of the Catholic vote and a majority of Catholics who were non-Hispanic whites.
 "Reagan Democrats", many of them non-Hispanic white, blue-collar Catholics, often from a white ethnic background, comprised 25% of the Democrats who voted for Reagan, and formed an important part of his support in 1984 as well.
 Despite Catholic Geraldine Ferraro's presence on the Democratic ticket as Walter Mondale's vice-presidential running mate that year Reagan won 54 to 61% of the Catholic vote, only slightly different from the overall 59%.
-Although the majority of Catholics in 1984 remained Democrats, compared to 1980 Catholic votes switched to Reagan at about the same level as most Protestant groups.
+Although the majority of Catholics in 1984 remained Democrats, compared to 1980, Catholic votes switched to Reagan at about the same level as most Protestant groups.
 Reagan's vice president George H. W. Bush won about the same number of votes as Michael Dukakis, making 1988 the third presidential election in a row in which Catholics failed to support the Democratic candidate as they traditionally did.